pikako77/javascript-challenge/README.md

 #### Level1
 Data are filter using the date.
 Users enter the target date in input box.
+<br>Default value is set as "placeholder". </br>
 An example is shown below for "1/2/2010":
 <p align="center">
     <img src="Image/Level1.PNG">